essif-lab/framework/docs/terms/transaction-data-collector.md

 In order to acquire data through SSI mechanisms for filling in a form for a specific kind of transaction, the Transaction Data Collector needs to know what kinds of credentials it should ask for, which [parties](@) its Principal trusts to issue such credentials, what kinds of verification proofs for such credentials must hold and which may be disregarded.[^3] Also, when the Transaction Data Collector gets a credential that satisfies the necessary verification proofs, it needs a way to map the contents of that credential to the structure of the transaction context that is used internally by (other systems of) its Principal.[^4] Also, as the Transaction Data Collector gets more and more data - which it may get through multiple, different channels - it needs to determine whether or not the resulting set is sufficiently consistent and coherent.[^5]

-In order to make the Transaction Data Collector work, a Validation Policy (or Transaction Data Collector Policy) is created by, or on behalf of the Principal, which specifies at least:
+In order to make the Transaction Data Collector work, a Validator Policy (or Transaction Data Collector Policy) is created by, or on behalf of the Principal, which specifies at least:

 -   the kinds of transactions its Principal is willing to (electronically) engage in, from both the requester and the provider perspectives;
 -   for each such transaction termtype: